 Although he had no idea at the time, as Paul Huffman was watching the double funnel cross Route 33 in front of him, another monstrous twister was spinning to the ground nine miles behind him near Millersburg.
 This new tornado struck off to the northeast, devastating the Amish counrtryside of eastern Elkhart County and the northwest half of Lagrange County.
 As the storm passed south of Shipshewana it flattened the quiet communities of Shore and Rainbow Lake, doing near-F5 damage as it reduced large farm houses to nothing more than a foundation.

-Reports of tornadoes and funnel clouds have become so numerous that it is impossible to keep track of them.
+The South Bend weather office issued several products during the day�s eighteenth hour describing the locations of the tornadoes swarming through the area.
+Finally at 6:50pm the exasperated observer issued the following statement: Reports of tornadoes and funnel clouds have become so numerous that it is impossible to keep track of them.
 Warnings should therefore exist throughout the central northern portion of Indiana.
 The problems have been intensified by telephones being out in many areas and it is impossible to notify many people.

 While the South Bend observer was sending that statement, an F4 tornado started satisfying its appetite in Grand Rapids, Michigan, where it ruined the property and lives of many residents.